-The PV Deviation Alarms are reported in the two bits in the PID Mode and Alarm Status word in the loop table, as shown to the right.
+The PV Deviation Alarms are reported in bits 7 and 8 of the PID Mode and Alarm Status word (V+06) in the loop table, as shown to the right.

 We highly recommend using ladder logic to monitor these bits.
 The bit-of-word instructions make this easy to do.
-Additionally, you can monitor PID alarms using DirectSOFT.
+Additionally, you can monitor PID alarms using